Managing connectors

 next to the connector name and select Delete. - Click Delete.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-To delete a connector, run the command:
+To delete a connector, run this command:

 yc managed-kafka connector delete <connector_name> \